fezimmer89/pointInside/README.md

 Package up your source so that it can be easily built and run by our team.
 Deliver your solution via email as a link to GitHub, or a zip file in Dropbox or similar for our team to review.

 ## Running the project
    1. install nodejs - `nodejs v13.0.1` if you do not already have it
+   2. install the angular cli - `npm install -g @angular/cli` if you do not already have it
-    2. install the application dependencies by running `npm install`
+   3. install the application dependencies by running `npm install`
-    3. run the server setup step using `ng run ngPointInside:server`
+   4. run the server setup step using `ng run ngPointInside:server`
-    4. and finally run the app 'npm start`
+   5. and finally run the app `npm start`

 If you want to run any of the tests you will need to install the angular cli - `npm install -g @angular/cli`.